pooriajr/pooriajr/src/_posts/2023-08-01-mosquito-zen.md

 It demands your attention, yet the more you fixate on it, the more it bothers you.

-What could be a more perfect description of many every-day problems we face in life?
+What could be a better analog of the many small every-day problems we face in life?

-Here's what your reaction says about you:
+Your reaction reflects your spiritual state:

 - **Blood rage**: The mosquito bites you.
 You go crazy, hell-bent on revenge.
 When you find the bastard, you hit it so hard you hurt yourself and damage property.
 You leave the blood stain as a sign to other mosquitoes.
 You scratch the bite furiously until it bleeds.